quipuapp/quipu-woocommerce/readme.txt

 4. Once this is done, go to the "WooCommerce" section on the left and select "Settings", then “Integrations”
 5. Here, you will be asked for the API key and secret that you have in your Quipu account
 6. Enter into your Quipu account or sign up [here](https://getquipu.com/en/freelances/signup)
-7. Go to account settings and then to the "Integrations" tab.
+7. Go to account settings and then to the "Integrations" tab
 8. Here you will find the keys that you must fill in your WooCommerce to connect both accounts
 9. Configure the rest of the plugin information, like the numbering of invoices or the synchronization of previous data, and everything will be ready!